Natural Disaster Relief Guide: How to Recover from a Storm, Fire or Flood

 Talk with your insurer or your financial institution about your concerns if you’re not satisfied with the process.
 For free legal advice and support, contact: Insurance Law Service 1300 663 464; NSW — Disaster Response Hotline 1800 801 529; Victoria — Disaster Legal Help 1800 113 432; Queensland — Bushfire Legal Help 1300 004 924.

 Step 5: Talk to someone about how you’re feeling

 The time following a natural disaster is overwhelming and the recovery process is often long, which may significantly increase the emotional impact you and members of your family experience.
 Making decisions, and this includes important financial ones, can be difficult and stressful which is why you need to look after your mental health and wellbeing and get help when you need it.

-Why not listen to our Financial wellbeing and fitness podcast for a few pointers.
-There are also various money management tools available to support your financial recovery on our Budgeting to help recover from a financial setback page.
+There are various money management tools available to support your financial recovery on our Budgeting to help recover from a financial setback page.